CuriousPan/curious-machine-learning/README.md

 # curious-machine-learning
 Hello there!
-Here's my own implementetion of various Machine Learning algorithms (mostly) from scratch.
+Here's my own implementation of various Machine Learning algorithms (mostly) from scratch.